iam-adss/sql_project_data/README.md

 1.Identify the top 10 least in-demand skills.

-2.Focus on all job postings.
+2.Focus on all job postings

 3.Why?
 Retrieves the top 10 skills with the lowest demand in the job market,  providing insights into the least valuable skills for job seekers.